-For those who have suffered a traumatic brain injury, hospitalization is often needed, sometimes long-term.
-These patients will often need other therapies to assist with regaining memory, learning skills, coordination and physical function, speech, and coping mechanisms.
+Those who have suffered a traumatic brain injury will often need other therapies to assist with regaining memory, learning skills, coordination and physical function, speech, and coping mechanisms.
 Brain injuries are complex and can affect many different aspects of a person’s life including their emotions and the ability to think clearly.
-Some people are unable to work again or complete day to day activities.
+Some people are unable to work again or complete day-to-day activities.

 Depending on the severity of your injury, symptoms can include:

 - Loss of consciousness